ivand-sykt/MyAuth/README.md

 # MyAuth
-MyAuth is MySQL authentication plugin.
+MyAuth is simple authentication plugin.

+## In upcoming releases:
+- Convert SimpleAuth passwords to MyAuth passwords
+- Making players invisible while they aren't logged in
+- More custiomization
+- ???

 # Changelog (newer releases are higher):